amirci/amirci.github.io/_posts/2024-11-14-ramda-cheatsheet-curry-and-composition.markdown

 ## Introduction

-Working with languages that supports high order functions (functions that can take as arguments functions or return functions as a result) makes functions valuable tools in a developer’s toolkit.
+Working with languages that supports high order functions (functions that can take as arguments functions or return functions as a result) makes using functions an extremely valuable tool in a developer’s toolkit.

-Functions can be passed to configure filters, lambdas can be created to define getters, functions can be passed tailor behavior for testing, functions can be returned to hide complex logic and much much more.
+Functions can be passed to configure filters, lambdas can be created to define getters, functions can be passed to tailor behavior for testing, functions can be returned to hide complex logic and much much more.

 We are talking about languages like Kotlin, Rust, Python, Javascript, Ruby and many others.
 That is a lot of power in your hands.